franceslinyc/franceslinyc.github.io/projects.markdown

 #### Generalized Regression Models/GLMs I
-**Multinomial GLMs for Multinomial Response with An Example of Brain Injury Recovery Stages**, Corvallis, OR, Sep 2020 – Dec 2020
+**Multinomial GLMs for Multinomial Response with An Example of Brain Injury Recovery Stages**, Portland, OR, Sep 2020 – Dec 2020

 <i> Final Project for ST 623 Generalized Regression Models (GLMs) I
 <p align="justify"> Title: Multinomial GLMs for Multinomial Response with An Example of Brain Injury Recovery Stages </p>